MacKentoch/react-bootstrap-webpack-starter/README.md

 ### ReactJS + Bootstrap starter with hot reload

-#### Full client and server side in ES6+-ES2015+ using only React 16.3 Context API for state management.
+#### Full client and server side in ES6+-ES2015+ using only React 16.3 Context API for state management

 > Dev bundle `connects context` to `redux devTools` (_yes you are not dreaming_) to feel redux development experience in a pure Context API app.
 Contrary to a redux based app connecting to devTools is not automatic (_you have to specify each `pseudo-action` you want to trace in devTools state_).